 Once these questions have been fleshed out, your personality will come to life, then your brand will have a clear voice that’s properly aligned with your organization.

-The key to crafting an effective brand voice is consistency— in order to become both memorable and preferable, it’s important to ensure that all public-facing messages are congruent.
+The key to crafting an effective brand voice is consistency— to become both memorable and preferable, it’s important to ensure that all public-facing messages are congruent.

-Your key message, standards, tone, and delivery need to be in alignment, no matter who is crafting your copy.
+Your key message, standards, tone, and delivery must be aligned, no matter who is crafting your copy.
 This will help trim down questions and confusion of who manages the content and social conversations when team members come and go.

 Be true to yourself.
 Stay present.
 And think fast on your feet.

-As tedious as it seems, self-reflection gives you clarity which will ensure that your brand voice doesn’t flip flop when internal changes are taking place.
-With this clarity, you can refine in real-time, stay open and remain responsive while keeping your brand voice consistent.
+As tedious as it seems, self-reflection gives you clarity, ensuring that your brand voice doesn’t flip flop when internal changes occur.
+With this clarity, you can refine in real-time, stay open, and remain responsive while keeping your brand voice consistent.

 You will have a consistent voice in the face of change when you know:

-Prioritize diversity as you build your brand voice.
+#4.
+Prioritize diversity as you build your brand voice

 You have bias and blind spots, there’s no doubt about that, and in business, bias hurts your bottom line.
 As you navigate the shifting business landscape, diversity in your team is crucial.
 There’s a hunger for relevance, authenticity, and transparency.
 Brands that focus on these social dynamics will win.